Skip to content

 Short answers, pulled from the story.

-What is a thangka painting and what materials are used to create it?
+What is a thangka painting and what is it used for?